adunning/medieval-education-technology/assignments.md

 ## Essay

 The essay asks you to compare different material expressions of the books discussed in the course by examining the manuscripts that contain them, alongside translations of the text.
-Each of these is a unique historical artefact; you will likely want to select one or two of the manuscripts [listed on the Resources page](../resources/) (depending on the book).
-Consider the following questions as you seek to understand why the book was written, and how it was later received:
+Each of these is a unique historical artefact; you will likely want to select one or two of the manuscripts [listed on the Resources page](../resources/) corresponding to the text(s) you choose.
+You might consider some of the following questions as you seek to understand why the book was written, and how it was later received:

 - What is the topic of the work?
 What are the main themes the author addresses?
 - Who is the author?